dataset-ninja/wind-turbine-detection/README.md

 # Wind Turbine Detection

-Wind Turbine Detection (by Saurabh Shahane) is a dataset for object detection task tasks.
+Wind Turbine Detection (by Saurabh Shahane) is a dataset for object detection task.